rrotondo/maze-escape/README.md

 ## CREDITS AND REFERENCES

-This work is based on script created as a case study for a the graduation thesis: "Cooperative and optimization stragegies in bio-based agents model" by C. Crespi and A. Rapisada, A. Pluchino as supervisor.
+This work is based on script created as a case study for a the graduation thesis: "Cooperative and optimization stragegies in bio-based agents model" by C. Crespi and A. Rapisarda, A. Pluchino as supervisor.